Italo Nuovo Trasporto Viaggiatori: Background

-The company was created in 2006 by Luca Cordero di Montezemolo, Diego Della Valle, Gianni Punzo and Francesco Sciarrone with the aim to compete on Italian high speed rail operator in view of the liberalization of the railway sector in the European Union.
+The company was created in 2006 by Luca Cordero di Montezemolo, Diego Della Valle, Gianni Punzo and Francesco Sciarrone to compete on Italian high-speed rail operator given the liberalization of the railway sector in the European Union.
 The company was launched with an initial investment of €967 million, €625 million of which was spent on rolling stock.
-NTV's shareholders took on a significant risk in their startup as Italy was the first country in the world to open its high speed rail market to competition.
+NTV's shareholders took on significant risk in their startup as Italy was the first country in the world to open its high-speed rail market to competition.

 In January 2008 NTV changed its corporate structure with the entry of Intesa Sanpaolo, followed in October of the same year by the Société Nationale des Chemins de fer Français (SNCF); in the same year the railway company ordered to Alstom the construction of twenty-five trains of the Automotrice à grande vitesse (AGV) type, which were built in the plants of La Rochelle and Savigliano.

-In early 2010, NTV stated its intention to start services in late 2011, following certification of its trains in mid-2011.
+In early 2010, NTV stated its intention to start services in late 2011, following the certification of its trains in mid-2011.
 In March 2011, the company publicly complained that the Italian rail infrastructure manager, Rete Ferroviaria Italiana (RFI), was obstructing its plans to run trains by making last-minute changes to network statements, as well as questioning the legality of its access charges.
 RFI is controlled by the same government group that controls Trenitalia, the incumbent provider of passenger train services in Italy.
 Later that year, it was reported that the launch date had been delayed into 2012; this was reportedly due to the project's complexity.

 According to industry consultant Andrea Giuricin, NTV found it difficult to obtain technical approval and safety licences to operate its new fleet of Alstom-built Automotrice à grande vitesse (AGV) trains; Giuricin also acknowledged the establishment process as being quite complex in general.
 Italy needed to refine its regulatory structures so that private rail operators could achieve a level playing field.
 Disputes over access to both station facilities and train paths were symptomatic of NTV's early years.
 In October 2013, the Italian Competition Authority determined that both Trenitalia and RFI had made deliberate efforts to exclude NTV.
 A suitable independent regulator of the Italian rail industry was not established until late 2013.

 On 28 April 2012, NTV conducted its first service, which it launched under the .italo brand.
 This branding has been applied to other services provided by the company, such as its loyalty card.
 In its first year of operation, NTV claimed its ridership to have been 2,051,702.

 According to rail periodical Railway Gazette, NTV was initially challenged to achieve a viable return on investment until passenger numbers increased.
 Ridership increased in the following years, carrying 9.1 million passengers in 2015, having attained a load factor of 71.5%.
 By this point, NTV was operating 56 trains daily.